Fatseal665/TDD_Uppgifter/src/main/java/se/demo/cardgame/ruleBook.md

 #2 Goal

-get more points than the house/dealer and not go bust
+Get more points than the house/dealer and not go bust

-#3 termer
+#3 Terminology

-Hit: get another card.
+Hit: Get another card.

-Stay: keep the cards you have.
+Stay: Keep the cards you have.

 Bust: Total goes over 21 — automatic loss